JasperTan97/VAMR_Lost_in_the_jungle/README.md

 3. Run `setup.sh`.
 It should:
    1. Setup a `conda` environment, `vamr_proj`, with `requirements.txt` installed.
    2. Download the datasets from the VAMR course websites.
+   OR
+   Conda environment has been exported as environment.yml
 4. Try out our examples.

 ## Repository Structure